+objectives

+equipment used

+raw data

-objectives raw data analysis (e.g. graphs) conclusion(s)
+analysis (e.g. graphs)

-Depending on the lab, you might wish to divide a lab report into multiple selfcontained sub-sections with its own objectives, data, analysis, and conclusions.
+discussion of errors and uncertainties

+conclusion(s)

 All circuits should be fully documented with component values.
 The lab reports should be written using a word processor on a MAC or PC.
 A well-written report and logbook will be a valuable reference for future work in electronics and instrumentation.
 You should feel free to consult with your classmates while doing the lab.
 However, I expect each student to build his/her own circuits and prepare his/her own lab report.

-In addition to the about six hours per week of lecture and lab work, students should expect to spend perhaps an equal amount of time on study, homework, and lab report.
-You can access the lab through using your ID card.
+In addition to the about six hours per week of lecture and lab work, students should expect to spend perhaps an equal amount of time on study, homework, and lab preparation.
+You can access the lab through the back door using your ID card.